Date of Next Review

 The University ensures that all essential educational, administrative and promotional material is available in alternative formats for access by people with a disability.

-A working party of Equity Board (A/8.9) reviews and recommends policies and practices relating to the needs of people with a disability.
+A working party of University Equity Committee (A/8.9) reviews and recommends policies and practices relating to the needs of people with a disability.

 QUT does not provide all services which a staff member or student may require to participate in employment or education such as personal care or transport between residence and campus.